mazukas/DEVOPSSeleniumFramework/ReadMe.txt

 Currently this framework has 3 test designed to demonstrate the frameworks capabilities.

 To demo this project, in a command window run "gradle clean test".
+Make sure you have a version of Firefox installed that is compatible with Selenium Web Driver version 2.53.0.